St Cuthbert Mayne School

 St Cuthbert Mayne School is a coeducational secondary school and sixth form located in Torquay in the English county of Devon.
 The school is named after Saint Cuthbert Mayne, a Roman Catholic priest and martyr of the Reformation and Counter-Reformation.

 It is a voluntary aided Roman Catholic and Church of England school administered by the Roman Catholic Diocese of Plymouth, the Church of England Diocese of Exeter and Torbay Council.
 The school admits pupils from all over Torbay.
-It is housed in a unique two-story building with a cantilevered glass facade.
+It is housed in a two-story building with a cantilevered glass facade.

+In May 2025, the school will be performing the regional south west schools performance of Disney’s Frozen (the full west end production) after winning a competition to be one of only 11 schools in the UK to win the rights during 24/25 academic year before it goes on general release.